The EDF Energy Trust, established in 2003, is an independent Charitable Trust, charity number 1099446. It was the first

 The Trust awards grants to individuals and families to:

-- Clear domestic gas and electricity debts and other priority household debts, e.g. rent arrears, council tax debts.
+- Clear domestic gas and electricity debts and other priority household debts, e.g. gas and electricity debts to other suppliers.

-- Purchase essential household items, e.g. washing machines, cookers
+- Purchase essential energy efficient household items, e.g. washing machines, cookers.

 How to apply for a Grant